 Patrick Craig is a Partner in EY’s Europe, Middle East, India and Africa, Compliance Technology for Financial Services.
 He specializes in providing compliance technology services to financial services firms and has held roles in both the US and Europe.
 He focuses on financial crime technologies and trends (anti-money laundering, sanctions, fraud, anti-bribery and corruption) and also works on the broader compliance agenda.

 The role of advanced analytics

-Advanced analytics helps investigators identify the information out of the millions of transactions and data points that needs special attention.
+Advanced analytics help investigators identify the information out of the millions of transactions and data points that need special attention.
 Here are some analytic methodologies that are available.
 Each of these, alone or in combination, lends itself to identifying specific data challenges.
-The key is to understand which work best in each type of situation.
+The key is to understand which works best in each type of situation.

 - Rules are the most basic analytic method.
 A rule is either broken or not – yes or no.

 - Anomaly detection is useful for identifying outlier or unique activity in situations where little past fraud information is available.

 - Predictive modeling is useful when historical data is available.